 Many households try to reduce the number of chemicals in the food we eat and in our houses with our cleaning products.
-But something happened this past year.
+But something happened during Covid shortages.
 As stores were raided and shelves were emptied, the last products to remain on the shelves were the natural ones.

 For most families, both killing germs and avoiding harmful chemicals are important.
 How do you do both?